How to Choose the Perfect Wedding Venue

 Check when do you need to vacate in the morning after your wedding, when you can arrive to start getting ready, when the partying has to stop, and when your guests can start arriving too.

-With the erratic weather that we’ve been having, it makes sense to check if there is actually any available space for your photographs inside if it’s pouring down outside.
+With the erratic weather that we’ve been having, it makes sense to check if there is actually any available space for your photographs inside if it’s stormy or pouring down outside.

-The unexpected can happen and sometimes weddings have to be postponed or arrangements changed for unforeseen reasons.
+Ok, amidst all the getting married excitement, it’s not sexy but should the unexpected happen you will be so relieved you had this.
+Sometimes weddings have to be postponed or arrangements changed for unforeseen reasons.
 Last year a wedding had to be postponed because the guests could not reach the wedding venue due to road flooding.
-As it’s one of the most expensive celebrations most of us have, please do look into insurance carefully and select the right policy for your wedding.
+As it’s one of the most expensive celebrations most of us have, please do look into wedding insurance and terms and conditions carefully to select the right policy for your wedding.

 So it begins!